DylanZA/eslang/README.md

 ### Dependencies

-The dependencies right now are just Facebook's [Folly](https://github.com/facebook/folly) library.
-This is unfortunately a bit of a nightmare to build (mostly I suspect on Windows which is what I am working with).
+The dependencies right now are Facebook's [Folly](https://github.com/facebook/folly) library and [Boost Beast](https://github.com/boostorg/beast) .
+Folly is unfortunately a bit complicated to build (mostly I suspect on Windows which is what I am working with).

 This has some other dependencies such as
 * GLog